bhrutledge/trello2md/README.md

 # trello2md

-A simple script to transform Trello card JSON to Markdown, currently tailored to my note-taking workflow.
+Export Trello boards and cards to Markdown.
+Currently tailored to my note-taking workflow.

-**NOTE**: This does not work for comments and attachments on copied cards.
-It could support comments, but attachments aren't in the JSON of a copied card.

-## Usage
+## Installation

 Install on your path with [pipx](https://github.com/pipxproject/pipx):